OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 ### 3. Transaction recipient and checking for deployment on child chain{#step-3}

-Following the dispatch of the deployment transaction, retrieving the transaction receipt and verifying the successful deployment of the contracts on both the parent and child chains is crucial.
+After sending the deployment transaction, you will need to retrieve the transaction receipt and verify the successful deployment of the contracts on both the parent and child chains.

 Our Orbit SDK includes a dedicated API for this purpose, named `createTokenBridgePrepareTransactionReceipt`, which simplifies the process of obtaining the deployment transaction's recipient.

 Example: